Kelsey, Rayner Wickersham

 Overview Records deal with the work of Friends in running mission stations in Oklahoma among the Iowa, Modoc, Kickapoo, Oto, Shawnee, Osage and other Native Americans.
 Letters from superintendents and missionaries in the field describe the difficulties and experiences of Friends in their work.
 Topics discussed include attempts to Christianize the Native Americans, improve living conditions, Native American education, use of peyote and alcohol, disease, Native American dances, conflicts with other...

 Overview The papers include the correspondence of Rayner and Naomi Kelsey, a diary kept by Naomi Kelsey, sermons and talks of Rayner Kelsey, and a number of miscellaneous objects.

 Dates: 1842, 1900-1952, undated

 Overview This binder contains different published obituaries and recognitions of the death of Rayner Wickersham Kelsey.
 It also contains a transcription of remarks made at his funeral and obituaries for his mother, father, and grandfather.

-Scope and Content note This collection is comprised of the single volume letterbook of the Pennsylvania History Press, and includes the business correspondence of the organization.
-Many of the letters are addressed to various members of the Press, including: Arthur H. Thomas, Richard T. Cadbury, Rayner W. Kelsey, and Arthur N. Leeds.
+Overview This collection is comprised of the single volume letterbook of the Pennsylvania History Press, and includes the business correspondence of the organization.
+Many of the letters are addressed to various members of the press, including Arthur H. Thomas, Richard T. Cadbury, Rayner W. Kelsey, and Arthur N. Leeds.
 Pasted into the front cover of the volume is a pamphlet entitled "At the Forks of the Delaware, 1794-1811," published by the Pennsylvania History Press.